dataswift/open-source-developer-portal/app/guides/transfer-money-between-users/04-create-unverified-customer.md

 Now that we’ve created a customer for Jane Merchant and associated a funding source, we’ll do the same for Joe Buyer, but this time we’ll create an `Unverified Customer`, and a verified funding source which is capable of sending money.

-Provide the user’s full name, email address, and IP address to create the customer.
+Provide the user’s full name, email address, and IP address to create the Customer.
 More detail is available in [API docs](https://docsv2.dwolla.com/#customers).

 ```raw
 POST https://api-uat.dwolla.com/customers